Roblox Clownfish Adventures Codes (January 2023) - Do any exist?

 Get that bonus against the Walter.

 Roblox Clownfish Adventures is a game where players get transformed into a walking clownfish and they now have to kick their enemies to get revenge.
-It is a fun game where you get more and more powerful to defeat your rival, the evil dog Walter.
+It is a fun game where you get increasingly more powerful to defeat your rival, the evil dog Walter.

 As you spend more and more time clicking, you increase your damage and money.
 So, you would expect there would be at least one code or two to make this process faster right?
 Well, there is something else you can do in Roblox Clownfish Adventures to get free rewards.